JakubFr4czek/JakubFr4czek/README.md

 ## Hello! 👋

 I'm a Computer Science student at AGH University of Krakow.
 Welcome to my GitHub page!
-Below I listed technologies and tool I've worked with.
+Below I listed technologies and tools I've worked with.

 ## My tech stack